FAQs on charging for garden waste

 9. I do not want to pay for the garden waste service - will you be removing my green bin?

-There are no plans to remove your green bin.
 You can keep your bins if you wish to so that you can opt in and out of the service as you require.
 Alternatively you can use your green bin for storage or as a water butt.
+If you don't want your green bin please contact us to request its removal.

 10. Can I pay the £36 in instalments?